quadram-institute-bioscience/QuaTradis/README.md

 - Minor release: `make release_minor`
 - Patch release: `make release_patch`

+However, before running these commands make sure you have the `dev` python packages installed otherwise these will fail.
+You can do this by typing: `pip install quatradis[dev].`

 For details of what each of these do see the [Makefile](Makefile) but this increases the dot release number in the [VERSION](VERSION) file and commits this to the `master` branch and pushes it to github.
 The new master commit is tagged appropriately with the new version.
 This then triggers travis to build and publish a docker image to dockerhub.